5 min read

 United Rentals (3/3 – Evercore ISI Conference)

-The coronavirus question is interesting one, very interesting times here.
+The coronavirus question is an interesting one, very interesting times here.
 We’re fortunate enough to not have had that much exposure to it.
 We’ll see what the coming weeks and days even bring, but we’re not expecting a huge impact right now.
 I don’t think our crystal ball is any clear than anybody else’s on this.
 Personally, we’re more focused on making sure our employees and then, therefore, our customers are operating in a mindful manner of what’s going on around them.
-Supply chain seems to be what’s been disrupted in most industries right now.
+The supply chain seems to be what’s been disrupted in most industries right now.
 We have not had this disruption.
 And I wasn’t here for all of Terex’s commentary, but our suppliers have not pushed out any lead times for us, the things that would be meaningful for our business.
 We haven’t had any of those impacts.
 That’s one of the areas where we think coronavirus is showing up early.

 So we don’t necessarily see a huge impact right now, and we don’t expect a huge impact on our end markets.
 But you know we’re going to stay tuned.
 The good news is we don’t need to know.
 We have enough flexibility within our annual CapEx cadence and within the way that we can run our business that we don’t have to the basis point predictability of the end market.
 We’re just going to adjust accordingly.
 But right now, the end market sees that 2.7% growth that we have at the midpoint of our guidance holds for us.